Internet-of-People/iop-location-based-network/doc/DeveloperGuide.md

     to older distributions where it's not yet available
   - `locnet` contains scripts to pack our own binaries
 - `src` contains the source files for this software
-  - `config` defines an interface as a collection of all configuration settings of the software and provides an implementation that parses options from command line or a config file.
+  - `config.h/cpp` defines an interface collecting all configuration settings of the software and provides an implementation that parses options from the command line or a config file.
-  - `basic` `h/cpp` collects the essential typedefs, data holder structures and some utility classes used as basic building blocks in other sources
+  - `basic` collects the essential typedefs, data holder structures and some utility classes used as basic building blocks in other sources
   - `spatialdb` defines an interface of a node database allowing search by location and gives an implementation with the SpatiaLite (an SQLite extension) engine